degagawolde/in-context-learning/README.md

 # What next?
 - News Artifact Scoring
-- Entity Extraction for job description.
+- Entity Extraction from job description.